 Like Grove and other experienced managers, you can leverage the power of one-on-one meetings by writing clear action items.
 This will not only make your meetings more productive but also make it easier for you to follow up on each direct report’s progress.

-Assign, visualize, and prioritize all your meeting to-dos in one place.
+Use Fellow’s action items feature to assign, visualize, and prioritize all your meeting to-dos in one place.

 7 Running out of time